"RAPTURE," OR THE FIRST RESURRECTION

 Yet it is impossible to have a decent, constructive society when some people are determined to be richer than other people.

-Would Heaven be “heaven” to you if you Jesus would not permit you to be riches than other people?
+Would Heaven be “heaven” to you if Jesus would not permit you to be richer than other people?

 So Antichrist (money) has quite a grip on the citizens of America.
 It takes a believer as determined as the Apostle Paul to put the seeking of the Lord Jesus as more important than the seeking of money.
 We tend to worship the image of wealth, and its mark is in our hand (doing) and on our forehead (thinking).

 They came to life.
 The “rapture” is not a “coming to life.”
 It is the movement of the old adamic nature to Heaven.
 “Coming to life” is the attaining to immortality in the body, to the first resurrection.
 The second resurrection, according to my understanding, is that which shall take place at the final judgment of mankind and the angels.

 And I saw the dead, great and small, standing before the throne, and books were opened.
 Another book was opened, which is the book of life.
 The dead were judged according to what they had done as recorded in the books.
 (Revelation 20:12)

 This is the judgment of all mankind as well as of the angels.
 The rulers were given immortality one thousand years previously.
 Those experiencing the change in the body at this point are not members of the Royal Priesthood.
 Rather they are the inheritance of the Royal Priesthood, the balance of the Kingdom of God.

 And reigned with Christ a thousand years.
 We understand from this statement that these are victorious believers.
 They through Christ have overcome all the forces that have come against them as they have sought to obey the Lord Jesus.

 To the one who is victorious, I will give the right to sit with me on my throne, just as I was victorious and sat down with my Father on his throne.
 (Revelation 3:21)